AbdullahO/tspdb/README.md

 ```sql
 SELECT * FROM predict('mixturets2','ts_7',100010,'pindex1');
 ```
-In a similar fashion, you can execute range predictive queries using `predict()`. for example, we can *impute* the first hundered points of `ts_7` using:
+In a similar fashion, you can execute range predictive queries using `predict()`.
+For example, we can *impute* the first hundered points of `ts_7` using:

 ```sql
 SELECT * FROM predict('mixturets2','ts_7',0,100,'pindex1');